-What is a filling?Fillings are used to restore a tooth back to its original structure.Â A filling is placed when decay, chipped or imperfect enamel or fractured teeth are present.
+Fillings are used to restore a tooth back to its original structure.Â A filling is placed when decay, chipped or imperfect enamel or fractured teeth are present.

 If the seal between the tooth enamel and the filling breaks down, food particles and decay-causing bacteria can work their way under the restoration.
 You then run the risk of developing additional decay in that tooth.
 Decay that is left untreated can progress to infect the dental pulp and may cause an abscess.

 If the filling is large or the recurrent decay is extensive, there may not be enough tooth structure remaining to support a replacement filling.
 In these cases, your dentist may need to replace the filling with a crown.

 We use 2 main types of materials for our fillings, Amalgam and Composite.
 Read about each below.

 While questions have arisen about the safety of dental amalgam relating to its mercury content, the major U.S. and international scientific and health bodies, including the National Institutes of Health, the U.S. Public Health Service, the Centers for Disease Control and Prevention, the Food and Drug Administration and the World Health Organization, among others have been satisfied that dental amalgam is a safe, reliable and effective restorative material.

 Composite resins are tooth-colored, plastic materials (made of glass and resin) that are used both as fillings and to repair defects in the teeth.
 Because they are tooth-colored, it is difficult to distinguish them from natural teeth.
 Composites are often used on the front teeth where a natural appearance is important.
 They can be used on the back teeth as well depending on the location and extent of the tooth decay.
 Composite resins are usually more costly than amalgam fillings, because they require more time and technique to apply.

 Root Canals and Extractions

 Teeth that have been injured due to trauma, deep decay, or cracks can be saved by root canal therapy.
 If left untreated, these teeth can lead to bacterial infection of the pulp which contains the nerves, blood vessels, and other tissues inside the tooth.
 The byproducts of the infection can lead to an abscess causing swelling and pain.

 Extraction is the process or act of removing a tooth or tooth parts.
 Some extractions can be removed easily whereas others require more time and complex surgical techniques.

 Crowns, Bridges, Veneers

-Crowns (Caps)Crowns (also called caps) are used to cover, protect and strengthen broken teeth that have been weakened by decay or to improve the appearance and shape of the original teeth.Â Crowns are permanently cemented on and fully encase the visible portion of the tooth above the gum line and restore the tooth back to its original function and appearance.
+Crowns (also called caps) are used to cover, protect and strengthen broken teeth that have been weakened by decay or to improve the appearance and shape of the original teeth.Â Crowns are permanently cemented on and fully encase the visible portion of the tooth above the gum line and restore the tooth back to its original function and appearance.

 Bridges are used to replace gaps left by missing teeth in order to improve appearance and to restore or maintain a stable bite.
 A bridge is composed of multiple crowns permanently cemented on, this spans the space where teeth are missing to bridge the gap and hide the missing tooth.